pmarcum/Panel-Review-Tools/README.md

 In addition to generating the panel-level files, a "consolidation" file is generated that is for the explicit use of the Program Officer who is overseeing the entire review.
 This spreadsheet collects all of the final scores from each scoresheet in each panel, to faciliate an easy look-over of all proposals reviewed across all panels.
 This file will also collect any special notes/comments made about proposals by the panelists.

-Each file can be customized using Create Voting System to specify contents and whether to color-code the scores, whether to use adjectival or numerical scoring system, whether to display standard deviation, etc.
+**Each file can be customized using Create Voting System to specify contents and whether to color-code the scores, whether to use adjectival or numerical scoring system, whether to display standard deviation, etc.**  The files can be made as simple or fancy as desired, with multiple review criteria and each criteria having several sub-criteria, or just a plain ballot with one evaluation criterion and no sub-criteria.
+You can choose the ballots and scoresheet to have scores and standard deviations color-coded, or just display as plain scores.
+You can choose to have the ballots and scoresheet show only letter scores, or both letter and numerical scores.

 ----------------------------------------------

 Now we discuss each of these files in more detail: